 Go to a sexual health clinic as soon as possible if you have:

-- small blisters that burst to leave red, open sores around your genitals, anus, thighs or buttocks
+- small blisters that burst to leave red, open sores around your genitals, anus, thighs or bottom

 - tingling, burning or itching around your genitals

 - in women, vaginal discharge that's not usual for you

 Go even if you have not had sex for a long time, as blisters can take months or years to appear.

 Why you should go to a sexual health clinic

 You can see a GP, but they'll probably refer you to a sexual health clinic if they think you might have genital herpes.